Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Neural Network Architecture

 \subsection{Sparse softmax function}

-Since the standard robustness computation in definition~\ref{def:r} including $\max$ and $\min$ is non-smooth and not differentiable, the alternative solution is to use softmax for the approximation:
+Since the standard robustness computation in Definition~\ref{def:r} including $\max$ and $\min$ is non-smooth and not differentiable, the alternative solution is to use softmax for the approximation:

-where $\mathbf{x}=\bmat{x_1,x_2,...,x_n}\in\real{n}$ is an input vector.
-This function can be also used to approximate $\min$ by simply replacing the input with its negative value.
-Such a calculation has been applied as activation functions of temporal logic-based neural networks in~\cite{leung2020back,yan2021neural}.
+where $\mathbf{r}$ is an input vector, $\mathbf{w}$ is a weight vector, $q^s_i=\frac{w_i e^{\beta r_i}}{\sum_{i=0}^{l} w_i e^{\beta r_i}}$.
+This function can also be used to approximate $\min$ by simply replacing the $e^{\beta r_i}$ with $e^{-\beta r_i}$.
+Such a calculation has been applied as activation functions of temporal-logic-based neural networks in~\cite{leung2020back,yan2021neural}.
 However, the softmax approximation always introduces errors in the estimated robustness.
 As a result, soundness properties of STL robustness might not be guaranteed~\cite{maler2004monitoring}, leading to inaccurate results and erroneous STL interpretation.
-For example, for a learned STL formula $\phi$, the true robustness given a signal $s$ is $r(s,\phi)$ and the approximated robustness is $\tilde{r}(s,\phi)$.
-It is possible to have $r(s,\phi)<0$ while $\tilde{r}(s,\phi)>0$, then the learned STL formula cannot interpret the property of signal $s$ correctly since signal $s$ does not satisfy $\phi$.
+For example, for a learned STL formula $\phi$, the true robustness computed from \eqref{stl-semantics} given a signal $s$ is $r(s,\phi)$ and the approximated robustness using softmax function is $\tilde{r}(s,\phi)$.
+It is possible to have $r(s,\phi)<0$ while $\tilde{r}(s,\phi)>0$, then the learned STL formula cannot interpret the property of signal $s$ correctly since $s \not\models \phi$.

-To address the issue, we present \emph{sparse softmax function} that can approximate the maximum of the subset of the elements, while still guaranteeing STL soundness properties.
-Our sparse softmax function in $F\bigl(\mathbf{r},\beta,h,\mathbf{w}\bigr)$ is defined through the following sequence of operations:
+To address the issue, we present \emph{sparse softmax function} that can approximate the maximum of the subset of elements, while still guaranteeing STL soundness properties.
+Our sparse softmax function $F(\mathbf{r},\mathbf{w};\beta,h)$ is defined through the following sequence of operations: